-- Electrical, Health and Safety – A property is required to pass several electrical, health and safety checks to ensure it is in a good and safe condition.
+- Electrical, Health and Safety – A property must pass several electrical, health and safety checks to ensure it is good and safe.

-Passing all of your assessments puts you on the right track to becoming a landlord, but it is important to understand some of the risks and responsibilities involved.
+Passing all your assessments puts you on the right track to becoming a landlord, but it is important to understand some of the risks and responsibilities.

-- Fees and hidden costs – In addition to the upfront fees required for certificates, there are some other potential costs that landlords should be aware of.
-Changes to landlord tax in the UK are being phased in over the next few years and will heavily impact the amount of tax relief landlords can You are also responsible for property maintenance and repair costs.
+- Fees and hidden costs – In addition to the upfront fees required for certificates, there are some other potential costs that landlords should be aware of, like landlord tax, property maintenance and repair costs.

-- Problem tenants, or no tenants at all – Problem tenants can be the bane of a landlord’s existence.
-According to statistics, there are over 100 000 evictions every year in the UK, although there are rules put in place to prevent landlords from simply evicting tenants.
-There is also a risk that tenants may skip payments or damage or mistreat your property.
-That said, having no tenants means that you risk financial loss while your property remains unoccupied.
+- Problem tenants, or no tenants at all - can be the bane of a landlord’s existence.
+There is the risk that tenants may skip payments or mistreat your property.
+Having no tenants means that you risk financial loss while your property remains unoccupied.

-- Landlord insurance – It is wise to take out landlord insurance, although if you have a mortgage, it will be a requirement.
+- Landlord insurance – It’s wise to take out landlord insurance; it will be a requirement if you have a mortgage.
 There are different levels of landlord insurance, and the costs for insurance will vary depending on your property type, where the property is located and how comprehensive your cover is.

-- A tenant’s deposit – It is a landlord’s responsibility to follow all the procedures regarding the tenant’s deposit.
-Landlords have to protect the deposit and failure to do this could result in fines or even legal action.
+- Tenant deposits – It’s a landlord’s responsibility to follow all the procedures regarding the tenant’s deposit.
+Landlords must protect the deposit.
+Failure to do this could result in fines or even legal action.

 A professional property management company like Douglas and Gordon can save you time and provide peace of mind by assisting with services like deposit and rent collection, day-to-day management and maintenance of your property, legal advice and more.
-Douglas and Gordon is one of the most experienced property management companies in the United Kingdom, so speak to us today.
+Speak to us today.